How to Do a Second Pour in Candle Making

 READ

-Candle Making Process Pdf In Telugu
+Candle Making In La

 First and foremost, it is essential to use high-quality wax for the second pour.
 Whether you’re using soy wax, paraffin wax, or beeswax, make sure that it is suitable for a second pour and can adhere to the initial layer of wax.
 Additionally, ensure that you have chosen fragrance oils that are safe for candle making and will complement your chosen type of wax.